 To assist in potentially reducing this risk the Society may seek to acquire interest rate swaps with the same maturity profile as the fixed interest rate attached to the assets/liabilities they are being matched with.
-Interest rate swaps are used to economically reduce interest rate risk exposures.
+Interest rate swaps may be used to economically reduce interest rate risk exposures.
 The prepayment risks associated with fixed rate mortgages are mitigated to an extent through the use of early repayment charges.

-Details of interest rate risk can be found in note 1 to the Group's 2016 Annual Report and Accounts d) Currency Risk e) Economic Risk
+Details of interest rate risk can be found in note 1 to the Group's 2017 Annual Report and Accounts.

+d) Currency Risk